fatehtariq/Academic-Projects/README.md

 size is kept at 10000 divided by Batch Size.
 This greatly reduces computational costs in deeper Convolutional Neural Networks.
-The Final Result of the Model concludes an accuracy of over 99.28% with a 0.0223 Loss Selected Papers
+The Final Result of the Model concludes an accuracy of over 99.28% with a 0.0223 Loss
-- Classification of MNIST Handwritten Digit Database using Neural Network By Wan Zhu, Research School of Computer Science, Australian National University, Acton, ACT 2601, Australia
-- A Survey of Handwritten Character Recognition with MNIST and EMNIST By Alejandro Baldominos, Computer Science Department, Universidad Carlos III of Madrid, 28911 Leganés, Madrid, Spain

 ## Demonstration of Downloaded Dataset
 The MNIST database which contains 60,000 images for training and 10,000 test images with